ssspetrovic/flappy-bird-ga/README.md

 ## Overview

-This project is an implementation of the classic Flappy Bird game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
-The game features a population of birds that are trained through evolutionary algorithms to navigate through obstacles (pipes) and achieve the highest possible score.
+Flappy Bird NEAT is a Python implementation of the popular Flappy Bird game, enhanced with the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
+This project showcases the application of evolutionary algorithms in training a population of virtual birds to navigate through challenging obstacles, demonstrating the power of machine learning in achieving intelligent and adaptive behavior.

+### Key Features

+- **NEAT Algorithm Integration:** Utilizes the NEAT algorithm to evolve neural networks that control the behavior of virtual birds, allowing them to autonomously learn and adapt their strategies over successive generations.

+- **Dynamic Obstacle Navigation:** Birds are tasked with navigating through dynamically generated obstacles (pipes) by flapping their wings.
+The NEAT-trained neural networks determine the birds' actions, showcasing the emergence of intelligent decision-making.

+- **Scoring System:** Tracks the performance of each bird in terms of the distance traveled and awards fitness scores accordingly.
+The goal is to achieve the highest possible score by efficiently maneuvering through obstacles.

 ## Installation